 Above all, effective one-on-one activism relies on having conversations rather than arguments.
 Nearly everybody already cares at least somewhat about topics like keeping animals from harm, eating healthfully, and protecting the planet.
 It’s your job as an activist to ask questions that determine the topics each person cares most about, so you can offer helpful information that will enable them to better align their food choices with their existing beliefs.

 Very few people you talk to will be ready to leap to a 100 percent vegan diet.
 It’s disappointing, but, while most people do care about animal slaughter and suffering, they often don’t care a heck of a lot.
 But maybe your listener does care about the very worst injustices meted out to animals, such as battery cages and gestation crates.
 Or perhaps your listener cares immensely about climate change.
 Or maybe it’s a desire to become more fit, overcome type-2 diabetes, or just drop that stubborn last five pounds.
-Whatever the case, the more you’ve read up on every topic related to veganism—particularly the things that don’t necessarily interest you—the more likely you’ll be able to make points that inspire meaningful behavior change.
+Whatever the case, the more you’ve read up on every topic related to veganism—particularly the things that don’t necessarily interest you—the better positioned you’ll be to make points that inspire meaningful behavior change.

 Instead, consider it your job to constantly offer encouragement to people to take another step away from animal products.
 Jonathan Safran Foer talks about the importance of helping people take the first step rather than the last step.
 Foer’s advice meshes nicely with the foot-in-the-door technique, which is perhaps the single most effective approach an animal advocate can use.